By Jessica Bubenheim, on 21 February 2022

 Having a good digital marketing plan is essential to achieving your brand's objectives.
 It's a tool that will guide all of your marketing activities and day-to-day work.
 However, just making a plan does not guarantee results.

-To be truly effective, a digital marketing plan must include all the necessary information and be practical in guiding our actions.
-If we dedicate time, care and resources, the results will be worth it.
-So, let's see how to make an effective digital marketing plan step by step.
-No need to take notes, we’ve created a downloadable template just for you!
+To be truly effective, a digital marketing plan must include all the necessary information and be practical.
+If you dedicate time and resources, the results will be worth it.
+So, let's review how to make an effective one!

-Why Do You Need a Digital Marketing Plan?
+What You Need in a Digital Marketing Plan

-The digital marketing plan is a document that includes, at least, the following information:
+A digital marketing plan is a document that includes (at the minimum) the following information:

-- The objectives that are intended to be achieved.
-These will always have to be coordinated with the general business goals of the company.
-Some companies choose to include the online marketing plan as a section of the general plan and others work with separate departments, but it is important that they are always coordinated.
+- The marketing objectives you want to achieve: These always have to be aligned with the business goals of the company.
+Some companies choose to include their online marketing plan as a part of their general plan and others separate it.
+Either way, it's important that the two are always aligned.

-- How are we going to measure the results of the actions?
+- How you will measure the results of your actions.

-- Gain in depth knowledge of the market and your target audience.
-A good marketing plan always begins with a research phase that will allow us to know what the situation is and how we can respond to it.
+- Gain in-depth knowledge of the market and your target audience.
+A good marketing plan always begins with a research phase that allows you to understand the situation your brand is in and how to respond to it.

-- Align digital marketing actions with the overall objectives of the brand, so that all departments of the company are rowing in the same direction.
+- Align digital marketing actions with the overall brand objectives so that all departments within the company are working toward the same goals.